apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 3. Named Filters in :file:`remap.config`
 4. Filters in :file:`ip_allow.yaml`

-When an ACL filter is found, ATS stops processing subsequent ACL filters depending on the mathcing policy configured by :ts:cv:`proxy.config.url_remap.acl_matching_policy`.
+When an ACL filter is found, ATS stops processing subsequent ACL filters depending on the policy configured by :ts:cv:`proxy.config.url_remap.acl_matching_policy`.

 Note the step 1 happens at the start of the connection before any transactions are processed, unlike the other rules here.